Lumi-supercomputer/lumi-userguide/docs/software/installing/container_wrapper.md

 This documentation covers a subset of the functionality and focuses on conda and Python, a large part of the advanced use-cases are not covered here yet.

-If you notice that your program or language behaves differently or incorrectly, please contact support.
+!!!
+Warning
+  As Tykky is still under development some of the more advanced features might change in exact usage and API.

 ## Basic conda installation
+`
+To access the tools provided by Tykky, simply load the module, `module load tykky`

+Then we can run:
 ```bash
 conda-containerize new --prefix <install_dir> env.yml
 ```